uncivilgentleman/docs/content/nvidia-management.md

 ### Heat

-Systems with NVIDIA cards tend to operate at temperatures an order of magnitude higher than other laptops and ultrabooks without GPUs.
+Systems with NVIDIA cards tend to operate at temperatures an order of magnitude higher than other laptops and ultra-books without GPUs.

 Also, System76 machines specifically are designed to run hotter than other systems to avoid thermal throttling.
 Under load, CPU temperatures in the 70s, 80s or even 90s (Celsius) may be considered normal, and GPU Temperatures of 50-80C are also expected.